-Campers traveling by plane to camp can either ship their luggage to camp or check it through at the airport.
+Campers traveling by plane to camp can either ship their luggage through Ship Camps or check it through at the airport.
+Go to https://shipcamps.com/jcc-camp-chi to ship your bags through their hassle-free service.
 Please contact our office to discuss the options.